Glimor/glim-api/README.md

     `pip install glimapi`

-## ⚙️ Configuration
+### ⚙️ Configuration

+Once installed, you can generate a `config.toml` file by running the following command:

+    `glimapi-generate-toml`

-Once installed, a `config.toml` file will be automatically generated in your project directory.
-This file holds all the configuration settings for Glim API, allowing for extensive customization.
+This command will create a `config.toml` file in your project directory which holds all the configuration settings for Glim API, allowing for extensive customization.

+Additionally, the command will also generate a `middlewares` directory in your project root.
+You can add your custom middleware files to this directory to extend or modify the functionality of Glim API.

 ### Customizing `config.toml`